How to ensure a good employee onboarding process

 Add measurable tasks

 When you’re clear about the different activities and how they are to be done, then it’s time to set up some measurable tasks.
-These should represent the results from each activity.
+These should represent the results of each activity.

 Now he should define the measurable outcomes as tasks, so e.g,